 - Link to the survey on the website or in social media

 Don’t have the participants’ email addresses?
 That’s ok.
 You can put the survey link anywhere.
-When getting an event feedback, it may be a Facebook page devoted to the event, a website related to e.g. the band that gave the concert or a group of fans.
+When getting event feedback, it may be a Facebook page devoted to the event, a website related to e.g. the band that gave the concert, or a group of fans.
 The survey may also be available on the organizer’s website.
 If you choose this option, remember one thing – the link to the survey should be legible and uncomplicated – the participant should not be afraid that clicking will redirect to a suspicious website.
 It can look like this: www.rate-the-concert.startquestion.com or www.how-did-you-like-it.eventorganiser.com

 Results and… what next?
 How to analyze event feedback

 Although the surveys used to evaluate the event should not be long or complicated, it is worth looking at their results from a perspective other than general, collective statements.
-The clear, general results of the survey will give you an insight into the level of satisfaction with the event, and the analysis of individual cases of filled out surveys will allow you to reach comments and open statements.
+The clear, general results of the survey will give you an insight into the level of satisfaction with the event, and the analysis of individual cases of completing surveys will allow you to reach comments and open statements.
 Therefore, we have prepared several methods of analysis that are worth paying attention to:

 Something that will help you categorize participants’ opinions in terms of:

 - respondent’s data (e.g. how did people over 60 respond and how did residents of small towns respond),